TommyGymer/Flight-Sim/Analysis.md

 My target market will include:
 - People interested in simulators as games (a similar demographic to Microsoft Flight Sim)
+	- They would be looking for a simulator with a range of features beyond an accurate physics engine
+	- A lighter flight sim or one with options which allow the application to run without requiring cutting edge hardware would be preferable for this market to allow a wider demographic
+	- A mostly seamless experience without needing to fiddle with settings for setup
+	- A range of pre-made aircraft, preventing the need to understand how to define their own
+	- A multiplayer aspect would be preferable to fit this demographic, though adds significant complexity with the need for a fast server along with a domain
 - People interested in realistic simulation for flight practice
+	- Mainly focused on the accuracy and realism of the simulator
+	- Completely robust through all orientations and movements
+	- Tools to represent their own aircraft in the sim

 As such, I intend to ask a few people in each demographic to gauge usability and satisfaction with the physics and visuals of the application